Initialize the REST TorchServeClient object

 'gpuUsage': 'N/A'}]}]

-.{'models': [{'modelName': 'squeezenet1_1',
+ts_client.management.list_models().{'models': [{'modelName': 'squeezenet1_1',

 'modelUrl': 'https://torchserve.pytorch.org/mar_files/squeezenet1_1.mar'}]}

-method.{'status': 'Default vesion succsesfully updated for model "squeezenet1_1" to "1.0"'}
+ts_client.management.set_model_version() method.{'status': 'Default vesion succsesfully updated for model "squeezenet1_1" to "1.0"'}

-function to gracefully remove it from TorchServe.{'status': 'Model "squeezenet1_1" unregistered'}
+ts_client.management.unregister_model() function to gracefully remove it from TorchServe.{'status': 'Model "squeezenet1_1" unregistered'}

-Remember, all these management APIs can be accessed conveniently under the namespace ts_client.management
+Remember, all these management APIs can be accessed conveniently under the namespace ts_client.management.

 TorchServeClient allows you to interact with the Inference API, which listens on port 8080, enabling you to run inference on your samples effortlessly.
-Here are the available APIs under the ts_client.inference
+Here are the available APIs under the ts_client.inference namespace:

-to get a comprehensive list.ts_client.inference.health_check()
+ts_client.inference.api_description() to get a comprehensive list.ts_client.inference.health_check() method.ts_client.inference.predictions().ts_client.inference.prediction('squeezenet1_1', data={'data': open('/Users/ankursingh/Downloads/kitten_small.jpg', 'rb')}){'lynx': 0.5455798506736755,

 'tabby': 0.2794159948825836,